 The primary objective of the Group's capital management is to ensure its ability to continue as a going concern and that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximize shareholder value.
 Capital is defined as the invested money or invested purchasing power, the net assets or equity of the entity.
-The Group's overall strategy remains unchanged from 2023 and 2022.
+The Group's overall strategy remains unchanged from 2024 and 2023.

 The Group manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-For purposes of the Group's capital management, capital includes all equity items that are presented in the consolidated statement of changes in equity, except for revaluation surplus on property and equipment, retirement benefits reserve, foreign currency translation adjustment and fair value reserve.
+For purposes of the Group's capital management, capital includes all equity items that are presented in the consolidated statements of changes in equity, except for revaluation surplus on property and equipment, retirement benefits reserve, foreign currency translation adjustment and fair value reserve.

 The Group's capital management, among other things, aims to ensure that it meets financial covenants attached to the Agreement (see Note 26).
 Breaches in meeting the financial covenants would permit the bank to immediately call the loans.
-As at December 31, 2021, WCCCHI did not meet the minimum debt service coverage ratio of 1.25:1 as described in Section 4.4 Debt Service Coverage Ratio of the Agreement.
-As at December 31, 2022, the Parent Company did not meet the minimum debt service coverage ratio of 1.25:1 (see Note 26).
+As at As at December 31, 2024, the Parent Company did not meet the minimum debt service coverage ratio of 1.25:1 (see Note 26).
+While these constituted non-compliance with financial covenants, the Agreement provides a process that includes notifications between the Company and the local bank, as well as a rectification period, prior to any breach being considered an event of default.
+The Parent Company notified the local bank of the breach and obtained waiver from the bank relating to its compliance with the loan covenants.
+The local bank subsequently agreed not to treat it as an event of default as at December 31, 2024 and 2023.
+As a result, the breach did not result in the loans being declared immediately due and demandable.